What will the hospital of tomorrow look like?

 Will the hospital of the future be a caring hospital?

-CL: Yes, I believe it and I hope so!
-The hospital of the future is a hospital centered on the patient as a citizen who becomes a partner in their care and in research.
-It is a hospital that opens itself to the city and prioritizes innovation with a strong societal impact, proven therapeutic added value, and becomes a key player in promoting inclusivity.
+Christophe Lecante: “Yes, I believe it and I hope so!
+The hospital of the future is a hospital centered on the patient as a citizen who becomes a partner in their care and research.
+It is a hospital that opens up to the city and focuses primarily on innovation with a strong societal impact, with verified therapeutic added value, and that becomes a key player in essential inclusivity.

 Is the technology mature enough to achieve this?

-MP F: Today, technology is no longer a problem.
+Marie-Pierre Faure : “Today, technology is no longer a problem.
 The challenge is to use technology to meet needs.
-We must succeed in integrating these new tools into the healthcare pathway, in a seamless and secure way, for all stakeholders.
+We must succeed in integrating these new tools into a care pathway, in a smooth and secure way, for all stakeholders.

 That's what we try to do at TransMedTech: we're sometimes presented with incredible technologies, but they're difficult for users to adopt in their current state.
 That's where we have to make a selection.
-Hence the idea of integrating patient citizens into the co-development of these innovations as early as possible .
+Hence the idea of integrating patient citizens into the co-development of these innovations as early as possible .”

 How can we ensure that a technology is well suited to the patient's needs?

-As this example illustrates, the goal is to clearly define the intended use, depending on the type of user.
-Whether it's a pediatric patient at home with their parents, a teenager wearing a restrictive brace for scoliosis, an adult undergoing post-traumatic rehabilitation using virtual reality, or elderly individuals with dementia cared for by nurses, the realities and needs of patients vary greatly.
-The approach must prioritize not only therapeutic efficacy but also the ability of a treatment or device to seamlessly integrate into the patient's life.
-This integration directly impacts the effectiveness of medicine.
+As this example shows, the goal is to clearly define the use case, depending on the type of user.
+This could include a pediatric patient at home with their parents, a teenager wearing a restrictive brace for scoliosis, an adult undergoing post-traumatic rehabilitation using virtual reality, or elderly people with dementia being cared for by nurses…

 All these questions ultimately come down to the issue of the acceptability of the technology…

-The challenge is to make the devices less invasive, less restrictive and easier for the patient, so that the medical device becomes integrated into the lives of both the patient and the practitioners.
+The challenge is to make the devices less invasive, less restrictive, and easier for the patient, so that the medical device becomes integrated into the lives of both the patient and the practitioners.”

 Why is it that the shared medical record is not yet a reality?

-CL: The shared medical record is one of the central tools and has been at the heart of debates for many years to enable and facilitate this cross-functionality.
+Christophe Lecante : “The shared medical record is one of the central tools and at the heart of the debates for many years to enable and facilitate this cross-functionality.

 The issues of data confidentiality and security, processing and use, are complex and involve a large number of actors, with significant human, societal and ethical implications.